ewfx/gaidp-neural-nomads/README.md

    1.   **Backend Dependencies:**

-        Navigate to the backend directory.Install the required dependencies using pip:
+        Navigate to the backend directory.
+Install the required dependencies using pip:
         ```sh
         pip install -r requirements.txt
         ```